-We currently rely on our fulfillment center in the City of Industry, California, which is operated by our third-party logistics provider, for all of our product distribution.
-As part of our fulfillment enhancement project, we intend to transition all fulfillment operations from our City of Industry location to a new fulfillment center we have leased and which will be operated by a third-party logistics provider.
-We currently expect to complete the transition by the end of the third quarter of 2024.
-We also from time to time rely on several additional third-party storage locations to house inventory.
+We are in the process of transitioning all fulfillment operations from our legacy City of Industry location to a new fulfillment center we have leased in Goodyear, Arizona, which is operated by a third-party logistics provider.
+We currently expect to complete the transition by the end of the third quarter of 2024, at which point our Goodyear facility will be our sole location for product distribution.
+We also from time to time rely on several additional third-party storage locations to house inventory and plan to add additional facilities in the future, including in Canada.
 Our fulfillment center and storage locations include computer-controlled and automated equipment and rely on warehouse management systems to manage supply chain fulfillment operations, which means our operations are complicated, require coordination between our fulfillment, storage and retail operations, and are subject to a number of risks related to cybersecurity, the proper operation of software and hardware, including connections between software and/or hardware, electronic or power interruptions or other system failures.
-In addition, because all of our products are distributed from our City of Industry fulfillment center, and following the completion of our transition to our new fulfillment center, will all be distributed from that location, our operations could also be interrupted by labor difficulties, or by floods, fires or other natural disasters near our fulfillment center and storage locations.
+In addition, because all of our products have historically been distributed from our City of Industry fulfillment center, and following the completion of our transition to our Goodyear fulfillment center, will all be distributed from that location, our operations could also be interrupted by labor difficulties, or by floods, fires or other natural disasters near our fulfillment center and storage locations.
 We maintain business interruption insurance, but it may not adequately protect us from the adverse effects that could result from significant disruptions to our distribution system, such as the long-term loss of customers or an erosion of our brand image.
 Moreover, if we or our third-party logistics provider are unable to adequately staff our fulfillment center to meet demand or if the cost of such staffing is higher than historical or projected costs due to mandated wage increases, regulatory changes, hazard pay, international expansion or other factors, some of which has occurred from time to time and may occur again in the future, our results of operations could be harmed.

 Operating a fulfillment center comes with additional potential risks, such as workplace safety issues and employment claims for the failure or alleged failure to comply with labor laws or laws respecting union organizing activities.
-Our distribution capacity is also dependent on the timely performance of services by third parties, including the shipping of our products to and from our distribution facility.
-We will need to operate additional fulfillment centers in the future to keep pace with the growth of our business, and we cannot assure you that we will be able to locate suitable facilities on commercially acceptable terms in accordance with our expansion plans, nor can we assure you that we will be able to recruit qualified managerial and operational personnel to support our expansion plans.
+Our distribution capacity is also dependent on the timely performance of services by third parties, including the shipping of our products to and from our facilities.
+We will need, and intend, to operate additional fulfillment centers in the future to keep pace with the growth of our business, and we cannot assure you that we will be able to locate suitable facilities on commercially acceptable terms in accordance with our expansion plans, nor can we assure you that we will be able to recruit qualified managerial and operational personnel to support our expansion plans.
 If we encounter problems with our distribution and warehouse management systems, our ability to meet customer expectations, manage inventory and fulfillment capacity, complete sales, fulfill orders in a timely manner and achieve objectives for operating efficiencies could be harmed, which could also harm our reputation and our relationship with our customers.